magento/merchdocs/src/catalog/inventory-configure-distance-priority.md

 ## Configure Google Maps

 You do not need a Google account to get started.
 The process includes Google account and project creation, if needed.
 This option requires a billing account and payment method added to your Google account to complete configurations and use the algorithm.
+However, Google MAP distance-based algorithm is recommended as more advanced and precise in comparison to Offline Calculation.

 ### Step 1: Create the Google API key